Committee to End Pay Toilets in America: History

-Founded in 1970 by then-nineteen-year-old Ira Gessel, the Committee's purpose was to "eliminate pay toilets in the U.S. through legislation and public pressure."
+Founded in 1970 by nineteen-year-old Ira Gessel, the Committee's purpose was to "eliminate pay toilets in the U.S. through legislation and public pressure."

 Starting a national crusade to cast away coin-operated commodes, Gessel told newsmen, "You can have a fifty-dollar bill, but if you don't have a dime, that metal box is between you and relief."
 Membership in the organization cost only $0.25, and members received the Committee's newsletter, the Free Toilet Paper.
-Headquartered in Dayton, Ohio, USA, the group had as many as 1,500 members, in seven chapters.
+Headquartered in Dayton, Ohio, U.S., the group had as many as 1,500 members, in seven chapters.

 The group also sponsored the Thomas Crapper Memorial Award, which was given to "the person who has made an outstanding contribution to the cause of CEPTIA and free toilets."

 In 1973, Chicago became the first American city to act when the city council voted 37–8 in support of a ban on pay toilets in that city.
-According to at least one source, this was "... a direct response, evidently," to CEPTIA.
+According to at least one source, this was "...a direct response, evidently," to CEPTIA.